practicalli/spacemacs/source-control/magit/index.md

 # MaGit - Version Control

-Magit is a very powerful and simple to use client for Git version control.
-Everything you can do on the command line can be done in Magit and you can also type Git commands too.
+Magit is simple to use and powerful Git client which provides equivalents for all Git CLI commands and even has a git command line option.

+[Magit status](status.md) allows fine-grained staging of changes within visual diffs for files, hunks or just a single line.
+Commit, amend, squash and rebase to your local repository.
+Browse the commit history log which can also be used to [reset commits, interactive rebase and cherry pick changes](change-history.md).

+Magit can push and pull changes with [remote repositories](remote-repositories/) and using [Forge](forge.md) can also manage issue and pull request too.

 `SPC g` opens the Git menu.